Israeli military targets Yemen’s Sanaa after Houthi attacks

 The Israeli military has bombed the Yemeni capital Sanaa, Israeli and Yemeni officials say, as tensions in the region continue to escalate amid Israel’s war on Gaza.

-The Houthi-affiliated Al Masirah said the attack on Sunday targeted an oil facility and a power plant in Sanaa.
-Israel said it also targeted a presidential palace in the Yemeni capital as well as an adjacent “military complex”.
+The Houthi-affiliated Al Masirah TV said the attack on Sunday targeted an oil facility and a power plant in Sanaa.
+Israel said it also targeted a presidential palace in the Yemeni capital, which it claimed is located on a “military complex”.

 Recommended Storieslist of 3 items